|Peripatus Home Page Paleontology >> Cambrian Period||Updated: 06-Sep-2020|

-Avalonia, comprising Wales and parts of England, New Foundland, New England and Nova Scotia, was also submarine at this time, and near the South Pole.
+Avalonia, comprising Wales and parts of England, Newfoundland, New England and Nova Scotia, was also submarine at this time, and near the South Pole.

-ClimateAlthough ice ages both preceded (Varanginian) and followed the Cambrian, during Cambrian times there was no significant ice formation.
-Global climate was probably warmer and more uniform than it is today.
+ClimateAlthough ice ages both preceded and followed the Cambrian, there is no direct evidence for significant glaciation during the period, and the conventional view is that, in general, the global climate was probably warmer and more uniform than it is today.